 There are many dynamic and effective ways to treat pain with acupuncture..

-Typically, most people experience acupuncture treatment for pain by having the acupuncturist needle the affected area and pain is alleviated over time.
+Typically, most people experience acupuncture treatment for pain by having TCM (Traditional Chinese Medicine) acupuncturist needle the affected area and pain is alleviated over time.
 There are however acupuncture techniques that not only bring pain down, but do so more quickly and effectively while treating the underlying root cause of pain.
+Pain is usually the last symptom to arise and first to dissipate however, the root cause needs to be addressed to ensure proper healing.

 This is method based on Classical Chinese Medicine taught to many practitioners by the late Dr. Richard Tan and uses channel (meridians) theory to alleviate pain.
 Instead of needling the area of pain, it stimulates the qi of healthy channels to unblock afflicted channels causing pain.
 This method when applied correctly has a good success rate.
 Treatments are given once or twice a week depending on severity of pain with each session lasting at least 35 to 45 minutes.
 Most people experience immediate relief with significant reduction by the 5th week.
 Results will vary depending on the level of repetitive strain and physical injury.